noname000002/pyexecutor/README.md

 # pyexecutor
-execute python programs without shell
+Execute python programs without the use of shell
+# Required Modules
+Requires Tkinter